 Moats, L. (2007).
 Whole language high jinks: How to tell when “Scientifically-based reading instruction” isn’t.
 Available from https://www.ldaustralia.org/client/documents/Teaching%20Rea ding%20is%20Rocket%20Science%20-%20Moats.pdf

-According to leading researchers, the ‘three cueing systems’ model of word recognition that Running Records are based on severely under emphasises the evaluation and explicit teaching of decoding ability: the ability to read unfamiliar words by using letter-sound relationships to blend speech sounds together and teach oneself new words.
-Running Records are a product of the Reading Recovery programme, which has been highly criticised by reading scientists for being a ‘Whole Language’ approach to literacy instruction.
+According to leading researchers, the ‘three cueing systems’ model of word recognition that current assessments are based on severely under emphasises the evaluation and explicit teaching of decoding ability: the ability to read unfamiliar words by using letter-sound relationships to blend speech sounds together and teach oneself new words.
+Many assessments have been highly criticised by reading scientists for being a ‘Whole Language’ approach to literacy instruction.
 As we are sure you are aware, Australia’s leading reading researchers argue that a ‘Whole Language’ approach to the teaching of reading is largely responsible for the 350,000 students in Australia who can only read at a minimal level, or lower, despite the billions of dollars that have been spent on trying to improve literacy outcomes (See http://www.fivefromfive.org.au/ and http://www.readingdoctor.com.au/s/Jennifer-Buckingham-Why- Jaydon-Cant-Read.pdf).

-With a first-line reading assessment tool like Running Records ignoring the fundamental role of decoding ability (and its sub-skills), we are setting another generation of South Australian learners up for potential failure.
+With a first-line reading assessment tools ignoring the fundamental role of decoding ability (and its sub-skills), we are setting another generation of South Australian learners up for potential failure.
 We are promoting a system that continues to ignore the most important skills in learning to read as well as the importance of training teachers in scientifically-based reading assessment, instruction and remediation.

-Research has confirmed and reconfirmed the skills that are essential for reading development and reading assessment, and these skills are not part of a Running Records assessment.
-Running Records do not provide teachers with specific information about crucial aspects of reading development such as: phonological awareness, letter/sound knowledge, decoding, reading fluency and language comprehension.
-Running Records instead assess a student’s ability to recognise words based on contextual guessing.
-To compound the problem, Running Records have a high cost of administration.
-We cannot continue to ask taxpayers to fund an expensive and ineffective form of reading assessment.
+Research has confirmed and reconfirmed the skills that are essential for reading development and reading assessment, and these skills are not part of many assessments and do not provide teachers with specific information about crucial aspects of reading development such as: phonological awareness, letter/sound knowledge, decoding, reading fluency and language comprehension.
+Instead, they assess a student’s ability to recognise words based on contextual guessing.
+To compound the problem, these assessments have a high cost of administration.
+We cannot continue to ask taxpayers to fund expensive and ineffective forms of reading assessment.

 As an advocate of evidence based practice, I am not in favour of using running records for assessment or ‘PM’ reading levels as a measure of student progress in reading.
 Assessment for beginning and struggling readers should ideally provide objective and standardised measures of the fundamental skills for early reading acquisition identified in scientific reading research – phonemic awareness, decoding accuracy, reading fluency, vocabulary and comprehension.
 Running records, which are based on connected, familiar texts, do not isolate specific deficits in the fundamental reading skills.
 It is difficult to diagnose reading difficulties and provide appropriate intervention without this information.
 There are numerous tests that provide more valid, sensitive and reliable measures of reading ability.